-We have never declared or paid any cash dividends on our capital stock, we do not currently intend to pay any cash dividends on our common stock in the foreseeable future, and under our Loan and Security Agreement with Oxford Finance Corporation we have agreed not to pay any dividends so long as we have any outstanding obligations under the agreement.
-We expect to retain all available funds and future earnings, if any, to fund the development and growth of our business.
-Any future determination to pay dividends, if any, on our common stock will be at the discretion of our board of directors and will depend on, among other factors, our results of operations, financial condition, capital requirements and contractual restrictions.
+We have never declared or paid any cash dividends on our capital stock, and under our loan and security agreement with Oxford, dated October 21, 2010, we have agreed not to pay any dividends so long as we have any outstanding obligations under the agreement.
+We expect to retain all available funds and future earnings, if any, to fund the development and growth of our business and we do not anticipate paying any cash dividends in the foreseeable future.